NESCent/hip_hack_howto/manuscript.md

 **We should have a figure highlighting the major events scheduled for the first day*

-The first day of the hackathon is the most unique <!-- I'm brought up to consider than one can't have gradations of uniquness - something either is or isn't unique - do we here mean..? that it is something that makes these hackathons different from most others?
-AESB --> in structure, because it serves to create the process that will carry through the remaining days.
+The first day of the hackathon is the most unique <!-- I'm brought up to consider than one can't have gradations of uniqueness - something either is or isn't unique - do we here mean..? that it is something that makes these hackathons different from most others? hm, reading it again, I think what's meant here is "The first day is very different from the others as it serves to etc. " AESB --> in structure, because it serves to create the process that will carry through the remaining days.
 The first activity in the morning is usually a brief introduction by the organizers, typically aimed at reinforcing the scope of the hackathon.
 Generally, the initial opening is followed by very brief introductions from all the participants (who you are, why you are there).

 The next major activity is an open brain-storming session aimed at exploring and refining the overall scope of the hackathon, and clarifying any aspect of the broad objectives that might be unclear.
 This part of the event is typically not focused on technical discussions, unless these are necessary for the refinement and clarification of the scope.